There are several important factors to consider before you instruct a Surveyor to inspect a property on your behalf:

 This can be a problem area!
 Surveyors haven't used the term "structural survey" for many years but it's still out there!
 There is also no such thing as a "full" survey - it is impossible to take a building to pieces and there will always be parts that the surveyor simply cannot inspect.
 What is really implied by the term "full survey" is a detailed inpection followed by a comprehensive written report.
 We prefer the term "Building Survey" but there is no generally accepted definition of a "Building Survey" - it's another term often used without any thought as to what it means!
 A Structural Engineer's "structural survey" will probably cover just the load bearing structure and will NOT include areas such as dampness, timber decay and general disrepair.
 Is this what you want or need?
 If you think you should have a "Building Survey" make sure you speak to a locally-based and experienced Surveyor to discuss your concerns and what the survey will cover AND make sure you see a copy example of what you are likely to get before you commit to a fee of several hundred pounds.
 IGNORE WHAT THE REPORT IS CALLED ON THE FRONT PAGE, take a look inside and see what it covers and whether that will suit your needs - anybody can call anything a "Building Survey"!
 You should certainly be expecting a Building Survey to include photographs.

 Do you want it to?
-Some "structural/building" surveys, and even some "Home Buyer Surveys" don't!
+Some don't!
 This is usually because they are not prepared by Chartered Surveyors, and/or because the Surveyor doesn't have the local market knowledge to be able to offer valuation advice.
-Chartered Surveyors providing valuation advice, including that given within the RICS HomeBuyer Survey, MUST be registered with the Royal Institution of Chartered Surveyors' Valuer Registration Schems (VRS).
+Chartered Surveyors providing valuation advice including that given as part of any Level of Survey Report, MUST be registered with the Royal Institution of Chartered Surveyors' Valuer Registration Schems (VRS).

 Edwards Genesis is a VAT registered Company and our serices are subject to VAT.
 We will, however, always confirm the full fee, including VAT, at the time we are instructed.